 For my two novels, I've done over fifty school visits around the US and Canada to all populations of students, and I also have over twenty years of teaching experience, first teaching English as a Second Language and after that, creative writing, to a range of ages.
 I believe in teaching in a multi-sensory, interactive, student-led, trauma-informed way.
-I used to be the Curriculum Director of an organization called WriteGirl in Los Angeles, and continue to teach writing workshops for them.
-Since the beginning of the Covid crisis, I've been teaching regular fiction classes online to kids and adults.
+I was the first Curriculum Director of the famous nonprofit, WriteGirl, in Los Angeles.
+I also teach regular fiction classes online to kids and adults.
+You can look here for my teaching reviews.

 I love connecting with students and seeing them laugh and get fired up about writing.
 At my in-person school visits, I do presentations or writing workshops.
 The talks center on writing, following your dreams, human trafficking, and mental health.
 The generative writing workshops always involve multi-sensory writing experiments with props, visuals and smells.
-On Instagram, I post some of my teaching ideas if you're looking for new material, especially if you're doing distance learning with your students.
-It is harder for sure to teach via Zoom, and to all the teachers out there, I really want to thank you.
+On TikTok and YouTube, I post videos you can use for your students.

-Email me directly.
+Email me directly at firstname.lastname@example.org.
 I would love to talk to your students.

 Discussion Guide for THIS IS NOT A LOVE LETTER